 The "lowest cost" metric is a reflection of the base values of "Security" and "Provider", and projects the client value statement "I can take care of my family and do it at the lowest cost" and "I am smart enough not to overpay for shelter".

-These are not friendly statements.
+These are not friendly statements for the builder.

 They are inherently confrontational, in that they have little to do with the features of the product and everything to do with negotiation.
 They also have a lot to do with hammering your subs for better prices, buying low-end materials and decreasing your profit margins.